At a Glance

-Here are key things to know about how kids learn and build on different skills.
-And remember … if you're concerned about your child's development, there are instructional strategies and teaching methods that can help him learn in his own unique way.
+Here are key things to know about how kids learn and build on different thinking skills.

 Building the Brain’s Wiring System

-Each brain cell (neuron) looks a bit like a baby tree.
+Each brain cell (neuron) looks a bit like a tiny tree.
 As babies take in information about the world, their neurons branch out and create connections with each other.
-Called neural pathways, these connections are like an electrical wiring system.
 Each neuron can have multiple connections to other neurons.
+These connections, called neural pathways, are like an electrical wiring system.

-The “wires” don’t touch.
-Instead, they pass information at the gaps between neurons—the “electrical boxes” known as synapses.
-Brain chemicals (neurotransmitters) help power the system to get these messages through.
+The “wires” in the brain don’t touch.
+They pass information at the gaps between neurons—the “electrical boxes” (known as synapses).
+Brain chemicals called neurotransmitters help power the system to get these messages through.

 How Neural Pathways Work

 Each neural pathway is a circuit.
-When electricity goes through a circuit, it powers a response.
-For example, when you flip a light switch, a light comes on.
-Some brain circuits, like the ones for breathing and circulation, are already developed at birth.
+Think about the lights in your house.
+When you flip a light switch, a light comes on.
+That’s because the activity of flipping the switch makes the electricity go through a circuit, and it powers a response.
+Some brain circuits are “activity-dependent” like that electric circuit.
+But others, like the ones for breathing and circulation, are already developed at birth.

-Other circuits are “activity-dependent.”
-They need input to work, and the more input they get, the better they work.
-That input is more complex than just flipping a light switch.
+Activity-dependent circuits need input to work, and the more input they get, the better they work.
+But that input is more complex than just flipping a light switch.
 It comes from all the experiences kids have.
-Sounds, sights, tastes, smells, the way things feel and emotions all help the brain to release neurotransmitters and power those circuits.
+Sounds, sights, tastes, smells, the way things feel, and emotions all help the brain to release neurotransmitters and power those circuits.

 Pruning the Pathways